KeenanJWong/Keenan_Wong_Portfolio/README.md

 # Keenan Wong - Data Analyst Portfolio
-Project showcase to demonstrate my workflow, technical skills, insight generation and data-driven story telling.
+Project showcase to demonstrate my workflow, technical skills, insight generation and data-driven story telling. <br />
 My exhibited projects are derived from professional projects but have been modified and redacted for this porfolio.